Information about plants & gardens for Brisbane & Qld

 Syzygium australe

 Scrub Cherry, among other common names.
-The majority of named garden cultivars are S. australe.
-Psyllid damage was an issue with this species, but there are now a number of resistant varieties available.
+A widely planted species that also given rise to many named garden cultivars.
+Psyllid damage was an issue with this species, but there are now a number of cultivars available that are said to be resistant.

 PICTURES TO COME